BBBase-EHeresy-PPPub/EHeresy/docs/factions/dark_mechanicum/detachments.md

 **Upgrades**

-A Tenebrax ‘Archer’ Battle Stalker Cohort can purchase any of the following upgrades.
+A Tenebrax 'Archer' Battle Stalker Cohort can purchase any of the following upgrades.
 It may purchase the same upgrade multiple times, to a maximum Detachment size of 6:

 * Increase the Detachment size by 1 [+35 points]
 * Increase the Detachment size by 2 [+65 points]